 Make a plan for learning the tech skills you need to land a new job with this 60+ page FREE ebook!

 Google is a large tech company headquartered in Mountain View, California.
-Their primary product is the world’s most popular search engine.
-You can access the Google search engine by typing in “google.com.”
+Their primary product is the world’s most popular search engine, and you can access the Google search engine by typing in “google.com.”

 No, I trust that you have been on the Internet once or twice in the past decade and are aware of the Google.

-What I wanted to talk about today is how Google got its name.
-You know, that silly made up word that has now taken its rightful place in the Oxford English Dictionary, right after goog (Australian slang for an egg).
+At this point, the question you’re more likely to be asking than “what is Google” is “what does Google mean?”
+Which is why I want to talk about how Google got its name.
+You know, that silly made up word that has now taken its rightful place in the Oxford English Dictionary (right after goog—Australian slang for an egg).

 Fortunately, they were smart enough to realize that BackRub was the worst tech company name in the history of tech companies, and that they needed to find something a little more appropriate.

 During yet another name brainstorming session, their friend Sean, a fellow graduate student, suggested the word googolplex.